filecoin-saturn/L1-node/README.md

 ### Banning CIDs

 Occasionally, you might need to ban a particular CID from being served (e.g. because of phishing).
-To do this, you should open a PR targeting `container/nginx/denylist.conf` and adding a new entry for that CID.
+To do this, you should open a PR targeting `container/nginx/denylist.conf` and add a new entry for that CID.
-This is preferred way to go, as it benefits everyone in the network from serving faulty content.
+This is the preferred way to go, as it benefits everyone in the network from serving faulty content.

 Note that the update process can take up to 1.5 hours.
 If that's too long, you should go ahead and ban those CIDs from your node(s) manually.